UCL/TDMS/doc/developers.md

 To run the unit tests, [compile](#compiling) with `-DBUILD_TESTING=ON`.
 Then run `ctest` from the build directory or execute the test executable `./tdms_tests`.

-It's good practice, and reassuring for your pull-request reviewers, if new C++ functionality is at covered by unit tests.
+It's good practice, and reassuring for your pull-request reviewers, if new C++ functionality is covered by unit tests.

+#### Benchmark Scripts and Data Generation

+The `tdms/tests/unit/benchmarking` directory contains scripts that produce input data for the unit tests, or that provide benchmarks for the units that are tested.

+The `C++` unit tests require the presence of a `.mat` or `.hdf5` file to read/write data from/to during testing.
+The locations of these files are coded into `tests/include/unit_test_utils.h`, but the files themselves are not committed to the repository - they can be created by running the `setup_unit_tests.m` and `create_hdf5_data.py` scripts.
+These scripts can then be updated to add/remove/edit the data available to the unit tests:
+- `create_hdf5_test_file.py` : Produces `hdf5_test_file.hdf5`; used when testing read/writing from `.hdf5` files.
+- `create_structure_array.m` : Produces `structure_array.mat`; used when testing reading/writing MATLAB `struct` arrays.
+- `create_class_data.m` : Produces `class_data.mat`; used when testing reading/writing `tdms` objects to/from `.mat` files.
+- `create_bad_class_data.m` : Produces `bad_class_data.mat`; used for testing failure cases when reading/writing `tdms` objects to/from `.mat` files.

+The `benchmark_` scripts perform band-limited interpolation (BLi) using `MATLAB`'s `interp` function.
+`TDMS`'s interpolation schemes are based off this `MATLAB` function (specficially, in the coefficients the scheme uses to interpolate), and are thus used to benchmark the accuracy of the scheme.

 ### Test coverage {#coverage}